Britain's FTSE buoyed by earnings, mining sector rebound

 “But we’re not seeing a rebound in metal prices, there is talk the U.S. will raise rates and China is still a concern globally.”

-Among fallers, building materials group Travis Perkins dropped 2.7 percent after a downgrade from Citi to “neutral” from “buy”.
+Top faller was housebuilder Travis Perkins, down 1.9 percent after a downgrade from Citi to “neutral” from “buy”.

-It has dropped around 4 percent over the last two sessions after an update that reported results in line with expectations but gave little clarity on the outlook.
-(Reporting by Alistair Smout; Editing by Mark Potter and Susan Thomas)
+It has dropped nearly 4 percent over the last two sessions after an update that reported results in line with expectations but gave little clarity on the outlook.